top of page

 • Mild pain and stiffness are common but should improve over time.
 Over-the-counter painkillers such as ibuprofen and paracetamol are recommended for 24 - 48 hours.

-• Keep the arm elevated as much as possible to help reduce swelling and gently move the joints to prevent stiffness.
+• Keep the limb elevated as much as possible to help reduce swelling and gently move the joints to prevent stiffness.

 • Return to most activities within 2–3 weeks